cyclus/cyclus.github.com/source/cep/cep17.rst

 --------------------- -------------------------
 Decay                 Sqlite    Hdf5
 ===================== ========= ===============
-Every 2nd timestep    14 min.
-1 min.
-38 sec.
+Every 2nd timestep    16 min.
+55 sec.
-None                  50 sec.
-18 sec.
+None                  54 sec.
+15 sec.
 ===================== ========= ===============

 With proposed changes running inpro_low.xml with decay on and hdf5 backend:

-* Event and EventManager code takes ~25% of
+* Event and EventManager code takes ~20% of
 * Hdf5Back code takes ~20% of runtime.
-* ticking, tocking, and daily-tasking take about ~40% of runtime.
+* ticking, tocking, and daily-tasking take about ~45% of runtime.
 * Decay calculations take ~10% of runtime.

 Decay Initiation